svaningelgem/logprise/README.md

 logger.error("This will trigger a notification")  # Default is ERROR level

 # Notifications are automatically sent when your program exits
+# or periodically according to the flush interval
 ```

 ## Configuration